Relativistic and nonrelativistic spin splitting above and below the Fermi level in a $g$-wave altermagnet: Discussion

 Our introduction of spin-ARRES as a novel probe of the unoccupied spin-polarized band structure offers complementary information to spin-ARPES.
-Despite having a broader energy resolution ($\sim$225~meV; see Supplementary Information) that limits its ability to distinguish NRSS at fine energy scales, its superior spatial resolution ($\sim$1~$\mu$m) over ARPES opens exciting possibilities.
+Despite having a broader energy resolution ($\sim$100~meV; see Supplementary Information) that limits its ability to distinguish NRSS at fine energy scales, its superior spatial resolution ($\sim$1~$\mu$m) over ARPES opens exciting possibilities.
 For example, the technique enables high-resolution magnetostructural measurements of altermagnetic domains on the meso- and nanoscale, which is crucial for applications requiring localized control over spin states in spintronic devices~\cite{Jobst2015,Amin2024}.
-Additionally, our experimental demonstration of NRSS of unoccupied bands opens the door to a wealth of optical signatures of NRSS in altermagnets where the splitting of both occupied and unoccupied bands is required~\cite{Vila2024, Adamantopoulos2024, Weber2024}.
+Indeed, the relatively small spin polarizations ($\approx5 \%)$ measured here in ARPES could indicate the presence of altermagnetic domains smaller than the ARPES probe size ($\approx100\mu$m)\cite{devita2025opticalswitchinglayeredaltermagnet, Amin2024}.
+Additionally, our experimental demonstration of RSS of unoccupied bands opens the door to a wealth of optical signatures of NRSS in altermagnets where the splitting of both occupied and unoccupied bands is required~\cite{Vila2024, Adamantopoulos2024, Weber2024}.